 Why are they important?

-It’s important students understand these common elements if they are to competently read or write a piece of literature.
+Students must understand these common elements if they are to competently read or write a piece of literature.

 Understanding the various elements is particularly useful when studying longer works.
-It enables students to examine specific aspects of the work in isolation, before piecing these separate aspects back together to display an understanding of the work as a whole.
+It enables students to examine specific aspects of the work in isolation before piecing these separate aspects back together to display an understanding of the work as a whole.

 Having a firm grasp on how the different elements work can also be very useful when comparing and contrasting two or more texts.

 Not only does understanding the various elements of literature help us to answer literature analysis questions in exam situations, but it also helps us develop a deeper appreciation of literature in general.

 what are the elements of literature?

 This article will examine the following elements: plot, setting, character, point-of-view, theme, and tone.
 Each of these broad elements has many possible subcategories, and there is some crossover between some elements – this isn’t Math, after all!